Azure-Samples/acme-fitness-store/azure-container-apps/docs/10-aca-vnet-nsg.md

   --output yaml > app.yaml
 ```

-Open the `app.yaml` in a code editor.
+Open the `app.yaml` in a code editor, for example, `vim app.yaml`.
 Replace the `volumes: null` definition in the `template` section with a `volumes:` definition referencing the storage volume.
 The template section should look like the following:
 ```bash
 template:
   volumes: